ammarahm-ed/react-native-share-extension/README.md

     <img src ="https://raw.githubusercontent.com/alinz/react-native-share-extension/master/assets/ios_step_15.png" />
 </p>

+- Go to the Capabilities tab and switch on the App Groups switch for both App project & Share Exension.
+Add a new group and name it as you want.
+For example group.YOUR_HOST_APP_BUNDLE_IDENTIFIER in my case group.org.streetwriters.notesnook.
+Edit `Info.plist` of your App project & Share Extension and add a new property with name `appGroupId` and set it's value to the group name you have set earlier.
+This will ensure that the files you share to the Share Extension are readable by both the app & the share extension.

 - Now go back to your extension file (in my case `MyShareEx.m`) and paste the following code there **being sure to substitute `MyShareEx` in all three places for whatever you chose above**

 > If your project entry is `index.js` instead of `index.ios.js` then needs to replace `@"index.ios"` with `@"index"`